oracle-livelabs/security/database/advanced/avdf-restructured/audit-monitor.md

         **Note:** Repeat the query for **`customer_orders`** pdb and re-confirm

 💡 **TIP:** You have provisioned unified audit policies on the target database to generate audit events for tracked actions.
-Next, you will learn how to turn them into actionable alerts for monitoring and response, once these are collected in Security Central through audit trails.
+Next, you will learn how to turn them into actionable alerts for monitoring and response, once these are collected in **Security Central** through audit trails.

 </details>

-## Task 2: Pro-actively monitor actionable audit events with alerts
+## Task 2: Pro-actively monitor actionable audit events using alerts

 <details>
-<summary> **Step 1: Provision alert policy for account management operations**</summary>
+<summary> **Step 1: Provision alert policy**</summary>

 1. Click on the **Policies** tab